Lattice Boltzmann simulations of stochastic thin film dewetting: Results

-We observe that the mean rupture times from the deterministic and fluctuating simulations are shorter than their counter-parts on the $\theta_{\text{eq}}^{(1)}(x)$ pattern (Eq.~(\ref{eq:sine_angle})), and, unlike these, they are comparable to each other.
-However, a difference emerges when looking at the full distributions of rupture times, shown, as histograms, in Fig.~\ref{fig:rupture_time_distri_square_wave8}c (in Fig.~\ref{fig:rupture_time_distri_square_wave8}a and Fig.~\ref{fig:rupture_time_distri_square_wave8}b we highlight the rupture events with red bullets in the time-space evolution diagram).
-The blue (orange) bars are the samples from the deterministic (stochastic) simulation.
-As motivated above, the deterministic rupture events are distributed in a very narrow time frame.
-In the fluctuating case, instead, analogously to the droplet height distribution, we observe a broadening of the distribution for the stochastic simulations.
-Here, the rupture events are scattered over a time frame of $0.08t_0$ as compared to $0.003t_0$ in the deterministic simulation.
-Still though the peak of the stochastic distribution agrees well with the peak of the deterministic simulation.
+The rupture times from the athermal and fluctuating dewetting films are shorter than their counterparts on the $\theta^{(1)}(x)$ pattern (Eq.~(\ref{eq:sine_angle})), and, unlike those, they are comparable to each other, hinting at a stronger bond to the substrate modulation (also in the fluctuating case).
+However, a difference arises in the full time distributions of rupture events, shown, as histograms, in Fig.~\ref{fig:rupture_time_distri_square_wave8}(c) (in Fig.~\ref{fig:rupture_time_distri_square_wave8}(a) and Fig.~\ref{fig:rupture_time_distri_square_wave8}(b) we highlight the rupture events with red bullets in the time-space evolution diagram).
+The blue (orange) bars are the data from the deterministic (stochastic) simulation.
+We see that, while in the athermal case rupture events are concentrated in a very narrow time frame (i.e. they all occur almost simultaneously along the whole domain), the distribution is broadened when thermal fluctuations are switched on (analogously to what happened with the droplet height distributions over the unstructured substrates).
+Here, the rupture events are scattered over a time frame of $0.08\,t_0$ as compared to $0.003\,t_0$ in the deterministic simulation.\\